itconsultis/prestashop-api-client/README.md

 `cache`

     An [LRU cache instance](https://www.npmjs.com/package/lru-cache), or an
     object that duck-types an LRU cache.
+Caching is disabled by default.

 `logger`